Ved-s/cuprous/README.md

 - Rename the project

+- UI descriptions, tooltips, hints, etc
+- Better UI, more tabs
 - Proper keybinds, some mobile support

 - More components (LEDs, 7-segments...)
+- Fully custom pins that can interface with other wires in other circuits (labels, seamless pins)

 - Embed as `iframe`s
 - Some sort of plugin api